biblibre/omeka-s-module-OctopusViewer/fr/_sources/index.rst.txt

 * They support only a subset of Omeka S media types
 * They are not easy to customize in Omeka S themes

-The goals of MediaViewer are:
+The goals of OctopusViewer are:

 * it should be able to display all types of media, falling back to a sensible default when a media cannot be rendered in a browser